In person sessions available

 • Forms of Payment: I accept cash, credit, debit, cheque, and etransfer.

-• Insurance: Many major insurance companies will reimburse clients for my receipts if you have a physician's referral for therapy.
+• Insurance: Many major insurance companies will reimburse clients for my receipts.
+Please check that they cover a "Psychotherapist."

 Telephone Session